hasukmistry/magic-maker/README.md

 make build
 ```

-This command generates `wp-dev.zip`, a self-contained archive ready for WordPress installation.
+This command generates `magic-maker.zip`, a self-contained archive ready for WordPress installation.

 ## Shortcodes